KunpengSong/torchsample/README.md

 - @deallynomore
 - @recastrodiaz

-Thank you to the following projects from which I shamelessly collated code and models
+Thank you to the following projects from which we gently borrowed code and models
 - [PyTorchNet](https://github.com/pytorch/tnt)
 - [pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch)
 - [pspnet-pytorch[(https://github.com/Lextal/pspnet-pytorch)
+- Many others (typically documented in the code)